userdude/pure-expressive/README.md

 return fn() => 'Baz!!!';
 ```

-Returning a string from our service allows `app/console` to output the service's response
+**Important!** Returning a string from our service allows `app/console` to output the service's response
-directly to the command shell.
+directly to the command line, in JSON format.

 Now in a shell, run the following command: